-7.5 Quality control measures by parties - hour
+7.6 Quality control measures by parties - hour

 Quality assurance of metering value reporting can take place via operations according to a time schedule and using set methods to check the quality of the metering values.
 These processes are interlinked and should not be regarded as separate events.
 The grid owner presents a report before a certain date and the report recipients carry out quality control measures to ensure the quality of the metering values is adequate for invoicing to take place.
 The reporting and quality control of the metering values should be regarded as an operational activity with fixed procedures at each company.
+The system balance administrator does not own the correction procedure.
+If the System Balance Administrator points out a shortcoming in the reporting to a grid owner, this must be rectified by the grid owner.